Where are the pins made?

 Some of my pins were damaged, what can I do?

-First, take a deep breath and then send me an email.
+First, take a deep breath and then send us an email.
 Because of the nature of how the pins are hand made, issues can happen from time to time and we have a few options.
-1. The factory messed something up like wrong color placement or bad plating, etc. I will get them remade for you add toss in some extra for the hassle.
-2. 10 of my 100 are "flawed".
-I will either buy them back from you at cost or most people will sell them as seconds and get $6-8 each vs me refunding $2-3, but it's up to you.
-3. You claim something is wrong but they were made correctly and I do not agree with the assessment.
-I will buy them back from you, but I will not order pins to be re-made that I do not feel were made wrong.
-You won't lose any money in that final situation, but if I feel the factory made them correctly and a reprint would be the same, I am not willing to lose money twice on it and would rather have you send them back fro a refund.
-You can send them back, I'll throw them out and refund you.
-I am a reasonable guy when approached with reason.
+1. The factory messed something up like wrong color placement or bad plating, etc. we will get them remade for you add toss in some extra for the hassle.
+2. 10 of my 100 are “flawed”.
+We can either buy them back from you at cost or most people will sell them as seconds and get $6-8 each vs us refunding $2-3, but it’s up to you.
+3. You claim something is wrong but they were made correctly and we do not agree with the assessment.
+We will buy them back from you, but we will not order pins to be re-made that we do not feel were made wrong.
+You won’t lose any money in that final situation, but if we feel the factory made them correctly and a reprint would be the same, we will not reproduce something we know will have the same issues and would rather have you send them back fro a refund.
+You can send them back, we throw them out and refund you.
+We am a reasonable when approached with reason.

 Can I get only 50 pins made?

 Technically, yes.
 Is it worth it?
 That’s up to you.
 For about $30-40 more, you could get 100 instead of 50.